 Selecting a clip also shows its properties in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

-See in Glossary window, allowing you to change the start of the clip, its duration, and other clip properties.
-The properties available change depending on the type of clip and whether multiple clips are selected.
+See in Glossary window.
+The clip properties change depending on the type of clip and whether multiple clips are selected.
 See Setting Clip properties for details.

 Hold Shift and click to select contiguous clips vertically on different tracks or horizontally on the same track.
-For example, to select three contiguous clips, click the first clip, then hold Shift and click the third clip.
+For example, to select three contiguous clips on the same track, select the first clip, then hold Shift and click the third clip.
 All three clips are selected.

 Hold Command/Control and click to select discontiguous clips.
 Hold Command/Control and click a selected clip to deselect it.

 Click and drag on an empty area in the Clips view to draw a selection rectangle.
 This selects all clips inside the rectangle, including the clips that intersect the rectangle.
 Hold down Shift and draw a selection rectangle to add clips to the current selection.

 You can also press the Tab key to select clips.
 The behaviour of the Tab key changes depending on the current selection: